 We continue our efforts in using and purchasing more green products.
-Green products such as photocopying papers made from recycled material / renewable forests, recyclable toner cartridges for printers, clutch pencil and lead refill, recycle pencil, mercury-free batteries and environmental friendly soap in liquid and cake form are maintained as our standard stock items to meet daily operational requirement.
+Green products such as photocopying papers made from recycled material / renewable forests, clutch pencil and lead refill, pencil made from recycled materials, mercury-free batteries and environmentally friendly soap in liquid and cake form are maintained as our standard stock items to meet daily operational requirement.
+We encourage the trade-in of used ink/toner cartridges by arranging contract with trade-in requirements and also arrange the sale of used toner cartridges through auction.